Lexington Student Fixes Up 71-Year-Old Truck Found By Her Grandfather, Pulls Up To Prom In It

 The senior automotive student really impressed her teachers.

 “Nina is awesome.
 She really is,” said John Primpas, who is one of Nina’s instructors.
-“It’s a huge accomplishment to bring back life to something to say you built this with your hands and brought it back yourself.
+“It’s a huge accomplishment to bring back life to something, to say you built this with your hands and brought it back yourself.
 It’s huge.”

 As a 15-year-old, Nina dreamt about taking the truck to prom.
 A couple of weeks ago, she pulled up to the prom shining bright next to the truck.